qutip/qutip/doc/guide/guide-basics.rst

      [0.60111501 0.70807258 0.02058449 0.96990985]
      [0.83244264 0.21233911 0.18182497 0.18340451]]

 Notice how both the dims and shape change according to the input data.
 Although dims and shape appear to be the same, dims keep track of the shapes for individual components of a multipartite system, while shape does not.
-See the section on :ref:`tensor products and partial traces <tensor>` and the table below.
+See the section on :ref:`tensor products and partial traces <tensor>`.

 .. note:: If you are running QuTiP from a python script you must use the :func:`print` function to view the Qobj attributes.